 The Change Process

-There are four ways to initiate change that I could come up with as I researched this article.
+There are four ways to initiate constitutional change that I noted as I researched this article.

 - State Proposed Constitutional Convention

 - Congressional Points of Order or "How Congress will do Law"

 - The peoples role, what can we do to help?

 Proposing Constitutional Change - Article V of the Constitution describes its own process for change.
 There are two ways to propose amendments.
 First, when two thirds of each House agree, they can propose an amendment.
 Second, when two thirds of the States legislatures ask Congress to call a convention, Congress must call a convention for proposing amendments.